akshay-nm/homework-assignment1/readme.md

 ```
 node index.js
 ```
-4. To get a JSON response, use Postman, or any other similar application, to send a post request to following url*
+4. To get a JSON response, use Postman, or any other similar application, to send a post request to following URL*
 ```
 localhost:3000/helloWorld
 ```